-37 For a different critique of entire fairness review and in particular, the fair price analysis, see Amir Licht, Farewell to Fairness: Toward Retiring Delaware's Entire Fairness Review, 44 Del.
+37 For a different critique of entire fairness review and in particular, the fair price analysis, see Andrew F. Tuch, Reassessing Self-Dealing: Between No Conflict and Fairness, 88 FORDHAM L. REV. 939 (2019); Amir Licht, Farewell to Fairness: Toward Retiring Delaware's Entire Fairness Review, 44 Del.
 J. Corp.
-L. 1 (2020) (arguing that entire fairness review allows controllers to get away with misconduct so long as it priced fairly); J. Travis Laster, The Distinctive Fiduciary Duties That Stockholder Controllers Owe, 20 N.Y.U J. L. & BUS.
+L. 1 (2020) (arguing that entire fairness review allows controllers to get away with misconduct so long as it priced fairly); J. Travis Laster, The Distinctive Fiduciary Duties That Stockholder Controllers Owe, 20 N.Y.U J. L. & Bus.
 461, 491-492 (arguing that the compensatory approach underlying the fair-price prong of entire fairness review is arguably less effective in preventing overreaching by controlling shareholders).

-committee composed of independent and disinterested directors to negotiate with the controller.
+committee composed of independent and disinterested directors to negotiate with the controller (the "special committee").
 Ideally, the special committee will first assess the value of the proposed transaction and then negotiate with that price in mind.38 Yet, because the value of idiosyncratic vision is inherently nonverifiable, the special committee ultimately bargains in the face of a profound unknown: the true value of a person's vision to the company and its shareholders.
 Without an objective measure of this value, it is challenging for courts to review the process after the fact, raising concerns of hindsight bias39 and leading courts to rely on indirect measures of fairness, such as whether the negotiation was sufficiently "adversarial."

 And yet, entire fairness review is not inevitable.
-A decade ago, Delaware courts provided a means for transactional planners to contract around entire fairness review in Khan v.
-M&F Worldwide Corp. ("MFW").40 Under MFW, Delaware courts will apply the deferential business judgment standard of review if controlling shareholders voluntarily condition the execution of a self-dealing transaction on the approval of a special committee and an affirmative vote of a majority of properly informed minority shareholders (or the "majority of minority" condition).41 We refer to these two cleansing mechanisms as the "MFW conditions."
+A decade ago, Delaware courts provided a means for controllers to contract around entire fairness review in Khan v.
+M&F Worldwide Corp. ("MFW").
+Under MFW, Delaware courts will apply the deferential business judgment standard of review if controlling shareholders voluntarily condition the execution of a freezeout merger on the approval of a special committee and an affirmative vote of a majority of properly informed minority shareholders (or the "majority of minority" condition).
+We refer to these two cleansing mechanisms as the "MFW conditions."

 At first blush, this regime ostensibly sidesteps the problems inherent in judicial valuation.
-Independent directors negotiate with the controller, minority shareholders vote on the deal, and courts ensure the approval process was objective, uncoerced, and informed.42 However, when even one of the MFW conditions fail, courts must revert to valuing the transaction.
-Specifically, if only one cleansing mechanisms is used, the transaction is still subject to the entire fairness review, but the burden shifts to the plaintiff to show the unfairness of the transaction.
-And as we explain in Part II, since the MFW decision, a significant fraction of companies that have attempted to adopt
+Independent directors negotiate with the controller, minority shareholders vote on the deal, and courts ensure the approval process was objective, uncoerced, and informed.43 However, when even one of the MFW conditions fails, courts must revert to valuing the transaction.44 Specifically, if